Report: Blue Jays, RHP Chris Bassitt, agree to 3-year contract

-The Toronto Blue Jays strengthened their rotation on Monday, agreeing to a $63 million, three-year deal with Chris Bassitt.
+The Toronto Blue Jays strengthened their rotation, agreeing to a three-year, $63 million deal with Chris Bassitt.

 A person familiar with the negotiations confirmed the move to the AP on condition of anonymity because it was pending a successful physical.